OatmealDome/SplatoonUtilities/OctoSFX/README.md

 1. Create a new folder for the server, download [cafiine_server.exe](https://github.com/MrRean/Cafiine-410-551/blob/master/server/cafiine_server.exe), and put the file inside it.
 2. Create the folders ```cafiine_root``` and ```logs``` inside the folder for cafiine server.
 3. Start the server to ensure that it works.
 If it is, there will be a message saying "```listening on port 7332```".
-4. Set a static IP address for your computer. (guide coming soon)
+4. Set a static IP address for your computer.
+Click [here](https://github.com/OatmealDome/SplatoonUtilities/blob/master/Misc/StaticIPGuide.md) for more information.

 ### Installing OctoSFX